 - Searching for root causes.
 For people with a complex array of chronic medical issues, try to tell whether any seminal events are at the root of some their symptoms or concerns.
 For example:

-- A poor diet can be linked to obesity, hypertension, diabetes, and any number of other clinical problems.The same can be said of insufficient physical activity, substance use, stress, poor sleep, and mental health issues, like depression.
+- A poor diet can be linked to obesity, hypertension, diabetes, and any number of other clinical problems.The same same links are noted between insufficient physical activity, substance use, stress, poor sleep, and mental health issues, like depression.
 Consider how poor gut function and inflammation might contribute to ill health as well.
 (Refer to “Digestive Health” and related Whole Health tools to learn more.)

 - Past trauma influences health, be it physical, sexual, or emotional.
 It is striking, for example, how often people with myofascial (connective tissue) pain can benefit from working through past traumas.

-- Sometimes it can help to take a step back and approach a person’s array of health issues from an altogether different perspective.
-For instance, looking at someone from the standpoint of Chinese medicine, Ayurveda, or naturopathy may offer new insights.
+- Sometimes it can help to take a step back and approach a person’s array of health issues from different framework.
+For instance, considering a patient's case in terms of Traditional Chinese medicine, Ayurveda, or naturopathy may offer new insights.
 (To learn more about these and other approaches, see the tool,“Complementary Approaches in the VA: A Glossary of Therapies and Whole Health Resources for Learning More.”)

 - Asking the patient.
 Sometimes, it is as simple as asking the patient, “What do you think would help you the most right now?” or “What do you think is going on?”
 Whole Health is about patient-driven care; as the leading experts on themselves, patients co-create the PHP with you.